About The Ohio Cardinal

 Contributors are the life-blood of the Cardinal, and we eagerly solicit your bird sightings and related records, photographs, artwork, notes, and articles for possible inclusion in the journal.
 Queries are always welcomed by the editor.

-A subscription to the Cardinal is included among the benefits of membership in the Ohio Ornithological Society.
+An online subscription to the Cardinal is included among the benefits of membership in the Ohio Ornithological Society.
+Members may choose to receive a print publication for an additional fee.

 A sample issue of the Cardinal may be viewed here.